-Article 60.
-The chanty has power under the Companies Acis to wind up.
-The directors must comply with company awincusing that power and provide companies House with the required documentation in these circumstances, airectors will need to sent to us promptly a copy of the tholeaccounts.
+Article 60 - The charity has power under the Companies Acts to wind up.
+The directors must comply with company law in using that power and provide Companies House with the required documentation.
+In these circumstances, directors will need to send to us promptly a copy of the relevant resolution and a copy of the final accounts.